MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Get-Date.md

 | `%Z` | Time zone offset from Universal Time Coordinate (UTC)                   | -07                      |

 > [!NOTE]
-> Window PowerShell's behavior with `Get-Date -UFormat %s` is incorrect in two respects:
+> The behavior of `-UFormat %s` was changed to fix problems with the behavior in Windows PowerShell.
 >
-> - The return value is based on local time instead of UTC time.
+> - The return value is based on UTC time.
-> - The string representation of the seconds value has a fractional part.
-The output is
+> - The value is a whole number of seconds value (no fractional part).
->   culture-sensitive with respect to the decimal mark.
->
-> These behaviors have been fixed in PowerShell 6 and higher.

 ## RELATED LINKS